Dear Voters Without Borders supporters,

 We believe that the absence of postal voting for mobile Romanian citizens in municipal elections represents a barrier to the right to vote, in addition to a barrier to the freedom of movement.
 This should be addressed by the Commissioner for Justice of the European Union.

-Given the situation, we urge mobile Romanian citizens to contact and send us testimonies describing the obstacles that you have faced when attempting to vote in municipal elections in Romani.
+Given the situation, we urge mobile Romanian citizens to contact and send us testimonies describing the obstacles that you have faced when attempting to vote in municipal elections in Romania.
 We need these personal stories so that we can provide evidence in our complaint to the European Commission.
-Furthermore, because there is such poor democratic practice and seemingly no accountability in aspects of Romanian elections, we are asking you to sign this ECI which proposes reform and an extension of current voting rights available to all EU mobile citizens.
+Furthermore, because there is such poor democratic practice and seemingly no accountability in aspects of Romanian elections, we are asking you to sign this ECI which proposes reform and an extension of current voting rights available to all EU mobile citizens (more details about our proposal can be found here).